fvmformal/fvm/doc/sphinx/source/examples.rst

 32-bit divider
 ~~~~~~~~~~~~~~~

-This examples belongs to the GRLIB IP library from Gaisler:
+This example belongs to the GRLIB IP library from Gaisler:
 https://www.gaisler.com/grlib-ip-library.
 This is the first example in which
 several libraries are used; the sources must be added in the order the
 libraries are compiled, as explained in